-- (2) Relief granted pursuant to this section has no effect on the ability of a criminal justice agency, as defined in Section 851.92, to access and use records that are granted relief. relief to the same extent that would have been permitted for a criminal justice agency had relief not been granted. - (3) Relief granted pursuant to this section does not affect a person's authorization to own, possess, or have in the person's custody or control any firearm, or the person's susceptibility to conviction under Chapter 2 (commencing with Section 29800) of Division 9 of Title 4 of Part 6, if the arrest would otherwise affect this authorization or susceptibility. - (4) Relief granted pursuant to this section does not affect any prohibition from holding public office that would otherwise apply under law as a result of the arrest. - (5) Relief granted pursuant to this section is subject to the provisions of Section 11105. - (e) This section shall not limit petitions, motions, or orders for arrest record relief, as required or authorized by any other law, including, but not limited to, Sections 851.87, 851.90, 851.91, 1000.4, and 1001.9. - (f) The department shall annually publish statistics regarding the total number of arrests granted relief pursuant to this section, by county, on the OpenJustice Web portal, as defined in Section 13010.
+(3) Relief granted pursuant to this section does not affect a person's authorization to own, possess, or have in the person's custody or control any firearm, or the person's susceptibility to conviction under Chapter 2 (commencing with Section 29800) of Division 9 of Title 4 of Part 6, if the arrest would otherwise affect this authorization or susceptibility.

+- (4) Relief granted pursuant to this section does not affect any prohibition from holding public office that would otherwise apply under law as a result of the arrest. - (5) Relief-Subject to the requirement prescribed in paragraph (2) of subdivision (b), an arrest for which relief has been granted pursuant to this section is subject to the provisions of Section 11105. - (e) This section shall not limit petitions, motions, or orders for arrest record relief, as required or authorized by any other law, including, but not limited to, Sections 851.87, 851.90, 851.91, 1000.4, and 1001.9. - (f) The department shall annually publish statistics for each county regarding the total number of arrests granted relief pursuant to this section, by county, section and the total number of arrests lacking sufficient information as described in subdivision (b), on the OpenJustice Web portal, as defined in Section 13010. - (g) This section shall be operative commencing January 1, 2021.
-(f)

-- (g) This section shall be operative commencing January 1, 2021.
 SEC.
-2. Section 1203.425 is added to the Penal Code, immediately following Section 1203.42, to read: - 1203.425. (a) (1) On a weekly basis, the Department of Justice shall review the records in the state summary criminal history information database and shall identify persons who are eligible for relief in their criminal conviction records pursuant to Section 1203.4, 1203.4a, 1203.41, or 1203.42. the statewide criminal justice databases, and based on information in the Automated Criminal History System and the Supervised Release File, shall identify persons with convictions that meet the criteria set forth in paragraph (2) and are eligible for automatic conviction record relief.

-(2) A person is eligible for automatic conviction relief pursuant to this section if they meet all of the following conditions:
+2. Section 1203.425 is added to the Penal Code, immediately following Section 1203.42, to read: - 1203.425. (a) (1) On a weekly basis, the Department of Justice shall review the records in the statewide criminal justice databases, and based on information in the Automated Criminal History System and the Supervised Release File, shall identify persons with convictions that meet the criteria set forth in paragraph (2) and are eligible for automatic conviction record relief. - (2) A person is eligible for automatic conviction relief pursuant to this section if they meet all of the following conditions: - (A) The person is not required to register pursuant to Section 290. - (B) The person is not under active local, state, or federal supervision, according to the Supervised Release File. - (C) The person is not currently serving a sentence for any offense and does not have any pending criminal charges.